zino-hofmann/graphql-flutter/packages/graphql/README.md

 ### Mutations

-Creating a Matation is also similar to creating a query, with a small difference.
+Creating a Mutation is also similar to creating a query, with a small difference.
 First, start with a multiline string:

 ```dart
 const String addStar = r'''